What is Fidelity International?

 We’ve spoken to real-life investors who use Fidelity Personal Investing and this is what some of them had to say:

-Check out our guide on the best and worst investment platforms to see how Fidelity compared.
+Find out more: the best and worst investment platforms

 What are Fidelity's charges?